-The West Central Park Neighborhood Center is located on the west side of Olympia, WA between Harrison Avenue, Cushing Street, 4th Avenue, and Division Street.
-We are home to the Marie Bed & Breakfast, The Park Side Cafe, The Rolling Pin kitchen shop, West Central Park Project, multiple food trucks, and the Saturday Market at the West Central Park.
-In the near future we will also be adding two more retail spaces and residential rental flats!
+The West Central Park Neighborhood Center is a community focused space located on the West Side of Olympia, Washington between Harrison Avenue, Cushing Street, 4th Avenue, and Division Street.
+We are home to the Marie Bed & Breakfast, The Park Side Cafe, The Rolling Pin kitchen shop, The West Central Park, The Saturday Market, multiple food trucks, and a wide variety of seasonal public events.
+In the near future we will also be adding a public restroom facility, residential housing, another restaurant, and two more retail and community spaces!

 The vision for the West Central Park Neighborhood Center (WCPNC) is to create a vibrant neighborhood space that is welcoming to all and fosters a strong sense of local community in West Olympia.
 Alicia Elliott, the founder and CEO, is now several years into the process of restoring seven properties on the block.
 When the WCPNC is complete, it will be a community centered, pedestrian and bike friendly retail shopping and dining experience bordering a community park.
 Situated near many single family homes, the WCPNC affords local residents a unique opportunity to gather and to get to know each other better, simply by walking a few blocks!

-The park portion of the block, The West Central Park Project, is open to the public seven days a week, year round.
-Hours of individual businesses vary per location.
-Please visit the our business listings page for more details about specific hours of operation.
+The outdoor portion of the neighborhood, the West Central Park, is open to the public seven days a week, year round from 6am to 10pm.
+Hours of individual businesses in the neighborhood vary per location.
+Please explore the business directory located on the home page for more details about specific business hours of operation.

 Our History